nikandt/cansat-next/docs/course/lesson7.md

 CanSats are often programmed to operate on pretty simple logic - for example taking measurements every n milliseconds, saving and transmitting the data and repeating.
 In contrast, sending commands to the satellite to change its behavior in the middle of the mission could enable a lot of new possibilites.
 Perhaps you'd like to turn a sensor on or off, or command the satellite to make a sound so that you can find it.
 There are a lot of possibilites, but perhaps the most useful is the capability to turn on power-hungry devices in the satellite only just before the rocket launch, giving you much more flexibility and freedom to operate after the satellite has already been integrated to the rocket.

 In this lesson, let's try to turn the LED on and off on the satellite board via the ground station.
-This presents a scenario where the satellite doesn't do anything without being told to do so, essentially a simple command system.
+This represents a scenario where the satellite doesn't do anything without being told to do so, and essentially has a simple command system.

 :::info